Ethiopia votes in greatest electoral test yet for Abiy

 Abiy’s ruling Prosperity Party, formed in 2019 by merging groups who made up the previous ruling coalition, is widely expected to cement its hold on power.
 The party that wins a majority of seats in the House of Peoples’ Representatives will form the next government.

 Opposition groups have accused Ethiopia’s ruling party of harassment, manipulation and threats of violence that echo abuses of the past.
-Some prominent opposition parties are boycotting the election.
+Some prominent opposition parties are boycotting the election, notably in the country's most populous region, Oromia.
 Others say they were prevented from campaigning in several parts of the country.

+Ethiopia's election chief, Birtukan Midekssa, writing in The National Interest, acknowledged “serious challenges” but noted that more parties and candidates are contesting than ever before.
+“I call on the international community to support Ethiopia on its democratic journey, stressful and imperfect though it is,” she wrote in the U.S.-based magazine.

 Tigray’s former leaders, who are fighting Ethiopian forces and those from neighboring Eritrea, have reported fierce new combat in recent days.
 Ethiopia’s defense forces have called the fighting challenging because of the rough terrain.
-Thousands of civilians have been killed in what observers describe as drawn-out guerrilla war.
+Thousands of civilians have been killed and famine has begun in what observers describe as a drawn-out guerrilla war.

 Meanwhile, outbreaks of ethnic violence have killed hundreds of people in the Amhara, Oromia and Benishangul-Gumuz regions in recent months.